springload/javascript-goofs-and-gaffs/2017-may-11/README.md

 ## Further reading

-Well read the code for starters (`index.js`, `component.flowtype.js`).
+Well read the code for starters (`index.js`, `component.proptypes.js`, and `component.flowtype.js`).
 Note there there are some types that can't be converted.

 I like Flow but TypeScript is good too and is far more popular.